Bazilbrush/azure_task/README.md

 Terraform:
 Create two Azure VMs in three environments (test, staging, production), ensure that:

  each VM is provisioned in a dedicated resource group.
- each VM only allows incoming traffic from SSH.
-Outbound of DNS, HTTP, HTTPS  There is some form of backup strategy implemented.
+X  each VM only allows incoming traffic from SSH.
+Outbound of DNS, HTTP, HTTPS X  There is some form of backup strategy implemented.
  the resources are protected from accidental deletion.